leumiranda/currency-converter-api/README-en.md

 Contributions are welcome!
 Fork the repo and submit your PR.

-Read the documentation in Portuguese here 👉 README em Português.
+Read the documentation in Portuguese here 👉 [README - BR](./README-pt.md).